cfjedimaster/raymondcamdendotcom/content/post/2018/03/01/an-example-of-ajax-searching-with-vuejs.md

 	"banner":"/images/banners/ajaxsearch.jpg"
 }

 Last week I gave my very first [presentation on Vue.js](https://www.raymondcamden.com/2018/02/23/slide-and-assets-from-my-vuejs-talk/).
-In that talk I used the heck out of [CodePen](https://codepen.io/) my demos.
+In that talk I used the heck out of [CodePen](https://codepen.io/) for my demos.
 I love how simple it is, I love that folks can edit and run my code.
 All in all, it is a just a great platform that works really well with Vue.
-But - for my presentation I really wanted a few demos that were entirely stand alone.
+But - for my presentation I really wanted a few demos that were entirely standalone.
 I really like CodePen, but I worry that it is a bit too "abstract" at times, or by itself.
 I'm not sure if that makes sense, but in the end, I just wanted to have a few demos that were file based, 100% complete, and so forth.

 I really liked one of the demos I built, so I thought it would be nice to share it individually as a post.
 It isn't anything that I haven't covered before per se, but like I said, I liked it. :) The demo covers a pretty common use case: Providing a search interface that uses a remote API and return the results.